 I'm still astonished – and pleased - that so many want to read about what it's like to grow old.

-What else happened is that while I wasn't looking, I had become an elder advocate encouraging, supporting and promoting a group of people that many in our culture ignore and dismiss based only on age.
+What else happened is that while I wasn't looking, I had become an elder advocate encouraging, supporting and promoting a group of people that many in our culture ignore and dismiss based only on the number of years they have lived.

 A further surprise is that I'm still at it.
 I spent a working lifetime as a generalist and loved it.
 One day I was reporting on cancer, the next on a movie star, a rock group, politics, fashion, etc. I had a wide range of knowledge most of which was only an inch deep, and I liked it that way.

-Since 2010, I have lived in Lake Oswego, Oregon with my fat elder cat, Ollie.
-We have settled in here nicely but I miss what I consider my real home, New York City, every day.
+Since 2010, I have lived in Lake Oswego, Oregon, but I miss what I consider my real home, New York City, every day.